tubo28/reversi/README.md

 - Alpha-beta search
 - Speed-up by bitboard
 - Simple evaluation function
-- Wins of random player in 100% games
+- Wins of random player in almost 100% games
+- No cargo package dependency

 ## How to run